Rappsilber-Laboratory/XiSearch/README.md

 Press "Start" to start the search.

 # Setting up a search on the command line or in the advanced config interface
 The whole configuration of the search in the graphical interface may be set up as a configuration file ("config file") containning all the options.
 This may be accessed by the "advanced config" tab.
-Saving the config file allows then to search loading a config file in the GUI or via the command line.
+Saving the config file allows then to search loading a config file in the interface or via the command line.

 ### Full options for configuration in text config
 Here, we detail the syntax for setting up config options in xiSEARCH, i.e. the backend of all the presets and options present in the graphical interface.
 This allows far more flexibility and is recommended for advanced users.